lucabnt/lbwebsite/content/blog/tuebingen_hiking_guide.md

     relative: false
 # comments: false
 ---
-During my stay in Tübingen (Germany), hiking was one of my favourite activities and I have to admitt the surrounding area was perfect for it.
+During my stay in Tübingen (Germany), hiking was one of my favourite activities and I have to admit the surrounding area was very suitable to it.

 Therefore, I created a collection of all the hikes I did and I also selected some of the best ones, which will be immediately presented as Top Hikes.

-Each hike will be presented through the [Strava activity](https://www.strava.com/athletes/4403103), which often also include some pictures and I'll also include a link to the [Komoot activity](https://www.komoot.it/user/2218098976141), since it allows you to download the GPX file, which can be used to replicate the hike.
+Each hike will be presented through the [Strava activity](https://www.strava.com/athletes/4403103), which often also include some pictures, and I'll also include a link to the [Komoot activity](https://www.komoot.it/user/2218098976141), since it allows you to download the GPX file, which can be used to replicate the hike.

 This blog post is part of a Tübingen themed project made of three posts, so you may also want to visit the Tübingen Experiential Guide for International Students (coming soon!) and the [Tübingen Photo Collection](https://lucabontempi.com/blog/tuebingen_collection/).